The Quinoa Top 10

 - It’s gluten-free.
 This is an important consideration for people with celiac disease or gluten sensitivity, who cannot tolerate gluten (a protein found in some grains).

 - It’s non-GMO.
 There’s no need to genetically modify it, because it’s pretty perfect already.
-When it grows, quinoa is naturally coated in a bitter plant substance called saponin, which keeps pests at bay.
-No need for tons of pesticides – the saponin naturally does the trick and keeps pests away!
+When it grows, quinoa is naturally coated in a bitter plant substance called saponin which keeps pests away thereby eliminating the need for harmful pesticides!
 Not to worry - all the saponin has been rinsed from our quinoa.

 - It’s high in fibre.
 A cup of cooked quinoa has 5.5 grams of fibre, and contains both insoluble (which helps keep you regular) and soluble (which helps lower cholesterol levels) fibre.